nky1047/Zomato_Food-Ordering_mgmt_Application/README.md

 5. Restaurant/USER can Update Order Status - "Processing" [NEED MORE VALIDATION ]
 6. User add Review for Particular Order ID,which Updates Order Status - "COMPLETED"  [MORE VALIDATIONS TO BE ADDED]

+Starting MongoDB in Docker
+Commands:
+* docker pull mongodb/mongodb-community-server:latest
+* docker run --name mongodb -p 27017:27017 -d mongodb/mongodb-community-server:latest

+For Running the Kafka:
+* run the docker-compose.yml File by going into the directory as in Project.

 Added Validations Such as: